stephenreynolds/eww-widgets/README.md

 - Notifications
   - Fix notification group header not showing the first time one is expanded
-  - Truncate notification content if height is exceeded
   - Implement resident hint
 - Control center
   - Wifi toggle and network menu
   - Bluetooth toggle and device menu
   - Screenshot button
-  - Sound device selector (input and output)
   - Media controls
 - Keyboard layout indicator/toggle (with ibus and mozc)
-- System tray (waiting for support by Eww, or use stalonetray)